mikecann/typescript-react-HMR-chrome-extension-starter/README.md

 This project supports storybook out of the gate.
 This is handy to develop your react components in isolation.

+## E2E Tests

+E2E tests are powered by puppeteer.
+Over some time I have developed a good way of runnings these and have thus included my microframework in here to help with that.

+`gulp runE2ETests` or `yarn e2e`

+I am running a custom reporter that only logs if a test fails.
+You can disable this by commenting out the reporters in `jest.e2e.config.js`.

 ## Env Vars

 To include an environment variable in the build it must start with `REACT_APP` and then it will automatically be included.